rspelta/architech-sdk-partners/README.md

 - git repository with manifest of the boards partner is the metafile with listed all the board of the partner
 - The current version of yocto is dora

-Continuando l'esempio del paragrafo precedente, avremo per la "tecnoware" la seguente riga:
+Continuando l'esempio del paragrafo precedente, avremo per la "tecnoware" la seguente riga nel manifesto:

 tecnoware|https://github.com/tecnoware/tecnoware-partner.git|dora|https://github.com/tecnoware/tecnoware-manifest.git|dota

-Con questa riga lo script di installazione creerà
+Lo script di installazione interpretando la linea eseguirà i sequenti comandi:
-1. la directory "~/architech_sdk/partners/tecnoware/"
+1. crea la directory "~/architech_sdk/partners/tecnoware/"
 2. in questa directory scaricherà il ramo "dora" del repository "tecnoware-partner.git"
 3. e anche il ramo "dora" del repository "architech-manifest.git"

-Il repository "architech-manifest" serve per installare le schede appartenenti al partner, come nel precedente manifesto ogni riga rappresenta una singola board.
-In every line of the manifest file of the board is showed where download the repository of the splashscreen of the board.
+Il repository "architech-manifest" serve per installare le schede appartenenti al partner, in every line of the manifest file of the board is showed where download the repository of the splashscreen of the board.
 The syntax is:

 [board alias] | [git repository with splashscreen directory of the board] | [version of yocto]